pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 Download 2.0.0-beta-4: [Unofficial Mator Smash Updated](https://www.nexusmods.com/skyrimspecialedition/mods/39378)

-1. TRICK: When Mator Smash finds out you are on Skyrim VR, it ignores ESL files.
-Just copy `SkyrimVR.exe` to `SkyrimSE.exe` to trick Mator Smash.
-Run Mator Smash and make a new profile for Skyrim SE.
-To keep it clean and tidy, use Root Builder.
-Enable it before running Mator Smash and disable it once the patch is built.
+1. Make sure to download Mator Smash `beta-4` because `beta-5` crashes often.
-1. Make sure to use Mator Smash `beta-4` because `beta-5` crashes often.
+1. Make sure to sort load order with LOOT or Mod Organizer 2 before running Mator Smash.
-1. Sort load order with LOOT before running Mator Smash.
+1. Enable `SkyrimSE exe`.
+(When Mator Smash finds out you are on Skyrim VR, it ignores ESL files.
+Enabling `SkyrimSE.exe` will trick Mator Smash you are on Skyrim SE.)
 1. Launch Mator Smash in MO2.
+Make a new profile for Skyrim SE if it is the first run.
 1. Create a new setting called `Smash.All-NO-LVLI` by cloning `Smash.All` and removing `LVLI(leveled list)` from it.
 1. Set `Smash.All-NO-LVLI` for the following plugin.
 This is to prevent WACCF from messing with OWL leveled lists.
    1. Weapons Armor Clothing & Clutter Fixes.esp